Nursing & Midwifery education & training

 - Graduate Certificate in Nursing Practice - Emergency Nursing

 - Enrolled Nurse Transition to Practice Programs

 Some of our programs are for nurses and midwives employed at the Women's, while other programs are also open to external applicants.

-The Womens is currently not running these programs: Return to Practice for Nurses and Midwives, Initial Registration for Overseas Nurses and Midwives and Refresher Course for Nurses and Midwives.
+The Womens is currently not running these programs: Return to Practice for Nurses and Midwives, Initial Registration for Overseas Nurses and Midwives and Refresher Course for Nurses.

 Graduate Nurse Program Learn more

 Graduate Nurse and Graduate Midwife Combined Program Learn more